AUSAXS/AUSAXS/README.md

 Alternatively you can follow the [compilation guide](https://github.com/AUSAXS/AUSAXS/wiki/Compilation-&-installation) to compile it yourself in just a few simple steps.

+# Contributing
+Are you encountering problems, have feedback or suggestions, or are you considering contributing to the project?
+Please check out the [contributor guidelines](CONTRIBUTING.md).

 # References
 * AUSAXS: an open-source small-angle X-ray scattering profile calculator for high-resolution models of bio-macromolecules (accepted for publication, but not yet available.)
 * Validation of electron-microscopy maps using solution small-angle X-ray scattering (doi: [10.1107/S2059798324005497](https://doi.org/10.1107/S2059798324005497))